General Questions Regarding Your Exam

 - Specialists who focus on the special challenges of imaging children

 In most cases, yes.
 You need to see your primary care physician or specialist for a prescription before you can make an appointment.
-The only exception is the coronary calcium scan.
+Screening Mammography and Coronary Calcium Scan are two of the exceptions.

 A subspecialist is an imaging physician who has specialized in a particular imaging technology (such as a CAT scan or an ultrasound) or on a particular part of the body (such as cardiac or brain scans).
 The S. Mark Taper Foundation Imaging Center has a unique blend of board-certified radiologists, cardiologists and nuclear medicine specialists.
 We have more than 40 imaging physicians, each dedicated to a particular imaging specialty.